There are three basic capabilities that a modern object-oriented programming (OOP) language (like Java) must provide:

 Do this...

-Now do all of this again for Account#deposit(double)
+Now do all of this again for Account#deposit(double).

 Add deposits to the AccountTest#testRegularAccount()

-and AccountTest#testCheckingAccount()
+and AccountTest#testCheckingAccount() methods, and

 assert the balance of the account after each deposit.